dcchambers/dcchambers.github.io/_drafts/radiology-tech-stack.md

 scans to Ultrasound.
 Radiology is involved in pretty much every aspect of healthcare.
 Break a bone?
 A radiologist will read the X-ray.
 Have a traumatic brain injury or stroke?
-A radiologist will read the CT scan or look for an aneurysm.
+A radiologist will read the CT scan or look for an aneurysm (and even place the stent to fix it!).
 Searching for cancer cells?
 A radiologist will help with that too.

 Radiology has long been a pioneer of technological advances in healthcare, and a lot of the focus is on improving these technologies through various means.
 We